alexreardon/memoize-one/README.md

 This is helpful if you want to:

 - Release memory
-- Allow the underlying function to be called again without having to change arguments
+- Allow the result function to be called again without having to change arguments

 ```ts
 import memoizeOne from 'memoize-one';